 TeacherMade is a teaching tool that works for remote teaching and in-person learning.
 It’s free and easy to use.

-How will classrooms look this fall?
-This year’s back-to-school season is difficult for so many reasons.
-With the pandemic on the rise in some communities, Teachers must ensure that they are equipped for whatever COVID-19 throws their way.
-For many, that means remote teaching and using videoconferencing to work with their students, again.
-Enter Google Meet, a free video conferencing tool that’s integrated with Google Classroom!
-Many of you have already used Google Meet, but you might not know about all the extensions and add-ons you can use to really make the app work for you and your online classroom.
+Enter Google Meet, a free video-conferencing tool that’s integrated with Google Classroom!
+Many of you have already used Google Meet, but you might not know about all the extensions and add-ons you can use to make the app work for you and your online classroom.

 Google Meet is Google’s secure video conferencing application, accessible for anyone with a Google Account.
-While Meet usually limits meetings up to 100 participants for 60 minutes at a time, schools gain access to advanced features – including up to 250 participants per session – through September 30th, 2020!
+While Meet usually limits meetings up to 100 participants for 60 minutes at a time, schools gain access to advanced features – including up to 250 participants per session.

 Google Meet integrates into Google Classroom so it’s a natural fit for most Teachers.
 Meetings can be recorded and stored in the owner’s Google Drive, resources and attachments can be shared with participants, and captions can be toggled on or off for accessibility purposes.
 Additionally, for Teachers with multiple classes and/or sections, Google Meet allows individual links to be created for these different groups.
 That way, each class has a designated virtual classroom.

 Teachers can hold office hours or student meetings with Google Meet.
 Former high school Teacher John R. Sowash created a great guide for setting up Meet events of different kinds!
 Be sure to check it out for some unique ideas: